 The first step in the environmental assessment process is the identification of environmental constraints.
-The Constraints Study will be primarily delivered via desk-top work and targeted field assessments by various experts to identify environmental constraints that might be relevant to, or impose constraints on, the design and construction of proposed flood relief scheme.
-The Constraints Study will be informed through consultation with statutory and non-statutory bodies, collation of background information, relevant national datasets and mapping, a public information day (including feedback), relevant information from the Engineering team and Steering Group.
+The Constraints Study will be primarily delivered via desk-top work and targeted field assessments by various experts.
+The Study will identify environmental constraints that might be relevant to, or impose restrictions on, the design and construction of the proposed flood relief scheme.
+The Constraints Study will be informed through consultation with statutory and non-statutory bodies, collation of background information, relevant national datasets & mapping, public information days (including feedback) and relevant information from the Engineering team & Steering Group.
 Previously commissioned reports and surveys for the flood relief area will be reviewed and their findings incorporated into the constraints process.
 Consultation will seek to request comment, observations and relevant information regarding the scheme and likely sensitive receptors.

 The next step will be for the environmental experts to conduct an environmental assessment of the viable options.
 This will be an iterative process with the engineering team and the steering group to identify an option that delivers the objectives of the scheme whilst seeking to avoid or minimise impacts on the environment.
 RPS will identify the likely environmental impacts for each viable option while also identifying feasible avoidance or mitigation measures and environmental enhancement measures required for each.
 Potential impacts will be described in terms of quality, significance, extent and context, probability, duration and type as defined in the EPA Draft Guidelines for Environmental Impact Assessment Report (EIAR) 2017.